ArnabPushilal/ArnabPushilal.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

 ## Abstract

 Sexism is very common online.
 Therefore, it is essential to effectively detect and neutralise sexist language to create a safe and inclusive online environment.
 A model to neutralise sexist language may act as a filter that neutralises sexist statements online.
 In this study, we built on the work of [Pryzant2020AutomaticallyNS](https://www.semanticscholar.org/paper/Automatically-Neutralizing-Subjective-Bias-in-Text-Pryzant-Martinez/16981cc4ddefd3ea7655754fd83a2a8ff2203a8b), who created a model to neutralise biased language on Wikipedia.
 We fine-tuned this model using the "Call Me Sexist" dataset [Samory2021CallMS](https://ojs.aaai.org/index.php/ICWSM/article/view/18085), consisting of sexist tweets and their neutralised pairs.
 We present a new version of this dataset, with 2,405 manually neutralised tweets.
 We also presented two new automatic evaluation methods; sentence embeddings and the use of a sexism classification model.
 In addition, we proposed an automated training data augmentation pipeline to improve our model further.
 Fine-tuning the model with the new dataset resulted in high quality and coherent sentences as per human evaluation, and 72% of the predicted sentences were classified as not sexist by automatic evaluation.

+## Code and Report

+For further details of the results please see our report [here](https://github.com/ArnabPushilal/NLPreport/blob/master/NLP_report.pdf) and for the code please visit the repo [here](https://github.com/ArnabPushilal/NLPreport/blob/master/NLP_report.pdf).

 ## Hypothesis